c2v4/Java-Collections-Overview/slides.md

 ---
 ## HashMap
 * Implementation based on Hash Table
-* Uses `hashCode` an `equals` method to determine key existance and to find value
+* Uses `hashCode` an `equals` method to determine key existence and to find value
 * Consists of _Buckets_, `hashCode` determines it
-* When collision happens, keys are checked with equals
+* When a collision happens, keys are checked with equals
-* Values are stored in LinkedList inside _Bucket_
+* Values are stored in LinkedList in _Buckets_
-* In Java 8, when stored elements are comparable and there are 8 elements stored inside a bucket it gets transformed to Tree, when number gets to 6 it is transformed to LinkedList back again
+* In Java 8, when stored elements are comparable and there are 8 elements stored inside a bucket it gets transformed to Tree, when the number gets to 6 it is transformed to LinkedList back again
 * Allows one `null` as a key and multiple `null` values
 * Does not guarantee order

 ???
-* Check `containsKey` in order to determine whether value is there, get can return `null` not only when the value is not present, but also when the value is `null` itself
+* Check `containsKey` in order to determine whether the value is there, get can return `null` not only when the value is not present, but also when the value is `null` itself

 ---
 ## LinkedHashMap
 * Similar to HashMap
 * Guarantees order
-* Slower than HashMap for inserting, removing entires
+* Slower than HashMap for inserting, removing entries
 * Faster iteration than HashMap
 ---
 ## TreeMap